 - Lightweight shoes for inside the huts

-You can't buy food on the track.
+You can't buy food on the route or at the hut.

 Bring food that is lightweight, fast cooking and high in energy value.
 For example: